Vonage/vonage-kotlin-sdk/README.md

 such as [Maven](https://maven.apache.org/), [Gradle](https://gradle.org/) or [Ivy](http://ant.apache.org/ivy/).

-We provide a [ZIP file for each release](https://github.com/Vonage/vonage-kotlin-sdk/releases/), containing the Java Server SDK JAR, along with all the dependencies.
+We provide a [ZIP file for each release](https://github.com/Vonage/vonage-kotlin-sdk/releases/), containing the Kotlin Server SDK JAR, along with all the dependencies.
 Download the file, unzip it, and add the JAR files to your project's classpath.

-## Usage

-* For help understanding our APIs, check out our awesome [developer portal](https://developer.vonage.com/).
-* Check the [Javadoc](https://www.javadoc.io/doc/com.vonage/kotlin-server-sdk/latest/index.html) for full reference documentation.
-* There are also **many useful code samples** in our [Vonage/vonage-kotlin-code-snippets](https://github.com/Vonage/vonage-kotlin-code-snippets) repository.

 ## Configuration